timbru31/mms-discord-cookie-bot/README.md

 Enter the CDK construct Lambda URL with the suffix `/event` as your interaction URL.
 Finally, configure the OAuth 2 scope (`bot` and `applications.commands`) and use the URL to add the bot to your server.

+You can configure a comma separated list of user roles that should be allowed to access the slash command (variable `USER_ROLES`).
+Violations are logged.

 ## Useful commands